ska-telescope/observation-execution-tool/docs/src/index.rst

 ===================

-This project contains the code for the Observation Execution Tool (OET), the application which provides high-level scripting facilities and a high-level scripting UI for the SKA.
+This project contains the code for the Observation Execution Tool (OET), the application which provides on-demand Python script execution for the SKA.

 Overview
 ========